devops329/devops/instruction/jestAdvanced/jestAdvanced.md

 module.exports = CatFact;
 ```

-Once you are done, go over to Canvas and submit a screenshot of your code with 100% coverage with all tests passing.
+Once you are done, your code should have 100% coverage with all tests passing.

 The following is an example of what you should submit.
 Notice the coverage line at the top of the `catFact.js` file that demonstrates the complete coverage.